Facing Death Class 12 Exercise: Summary | Question Answers | August Strindberg

 Answer:

-Yes, I appreciated their selfless act for my sake.
-I appreciated them for making me educated and capable in this world.
+Yes, I appreciated their selfless acts for my sake.
+I appreciated them for making me educated and capable of surviving in this world.

 UNDERSTANDING THE TEXT